 In Celebration of LGBT Pride Month The post was written by Dr. Tina Ligon, Archivist at the National Archives at College Park, Maryland Bayard Rustin was a believer in non-violence, a socialist, a civil rights organizer, and an openly gay black man.
 He was born on March 17, 1912 in West Chester, Pennsylvania and […]

-Posted by Ligon on September 10, 2013, under Civil Rights, RG 60 General Records of the Department of Justice.
+Posted by Ligon on June 25, 2015, under Civil Rights, Record of the Week, RG 129 Bureau of Federal Prisons.